Represents the network of interest. This is the primary object of PyPhi and the context of all \(\varphi\) and \(\Phi\) computation.

 A network of nodes.

-Represents the network we’re analyzing and holds auxilary data about it.
+Represents the network under analysis and holds auxilary data about it.

 tpm (np.ndarray) –

 The TPM can be provided in any of three forms: state-by-state, state-by-node, or multidimensional state-by-node form.
 In the state-by-node forms, row indices must follow the little-endian convention (see Little-endian convention).
 In state-by-state form, column indices must also follow the little-endian convention.